 · Remember how excited you were about telling others about Jesus?

 ii.
-We might say that Satan has done a masterful job in creating a sense of general dissatisfaction with these first works.
-Christians will run after almost every new, strange “method” or “program” for growth and stability.
-Our shortened attention spans make us easily “bored” with the truest excitement.
+We might say that Satan does a masterful job in creating a sense of general dissatisfaction with these first works.
+Christians will run after almost every new, strange method or program for growth and stability.
+Our shortened attention spans make us easily bored with the truest excitement.
 Sometimes we will do almost anything except the first works.

 d.
-Or else I will come to you quickly and remove your lampstand from its place: Jesus gives them a stern warning.
+Or else I will come to you quickly and remove your lampstand from its place: Jesus gave them a stern warning.
 Unless they repent, He will remove their light and His presence.
-When their lampstand is removed, they may continue as an organization, but no longer as a true church of Jesus Christ.
-It will be the church of Ichabod, where the glory has departed (1 Samuel 4:21).
+When their lampstand was removed, they could continue as an organization, but no longer as a true church of Jesus Christ.
+It would be the church of Ichabod, where the glory had departed (1 Samuel 4:21).

 i.
 Apparently, at least in the short term, the Ephesians heeded this warning.
 In the early second century (not too long after John wrote), Ignatius praised the love and the doctrinal purity of the Ephesians.
 "You, who are of the most holy Church of the Ephesians, which is so famous and celebrated throughout the world . . . you, being full of the Holy Spirit, do nothing according to the flesh, but all things according to the Spirit.
 You are complete in Christ Jesus."
 (Epistle of Ignatius to the Ephesians, Chapter 8.
 From the Ante Nicean Fathers Volume 1, page 52)

 ii.
 From what Ignatius wrote, it seems that the Ephesians returned to their first love without compromising doctrinal purity.
 That isn't always an easy balance to keep, but the Ephesians apparently kept it, at least for a time.